ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 Arrived in Leicester finally after quarantine.
 The city looks pretty even during the pandemic.
 A bunch of things to figured out but more or less settled.
 Looking forward exploring a bit.

 ### October 7, 2020
 Got to know my neighbor who happens to be a really nice dude.
 Completed training analysis and challenging unconscious bias module.
-Read for research.
+Read Rosie's thesis.

 ### October 8, 2020
 Completed research integrity module.
-Read for research.
+Read Rosie's thesis.

 ### October 9, 2020
-Prepared for lab demonstrating.
-Read lab manuals and instructions.
+Read lab manuals and instructions and prepared for lab demonstrating.

 ## Week 3